OfficeDev/OfficeJSAddinWidget/README.md

 			&emsp;&emsp;- If "PowerPoint on Windows" or "PowerPoint on Mac" is in the list, then set powerpointDesktopSupported to true.
 Otherwise, set it to false.<br>

 	d. <strong>language</strong><br>
 		The language of the Add-in instructions after opened on Word/Excel/PowerPoint on Windows or Mac.
-For example, "en-US".
+For example, "en-US", "de-DE", "fr-FR", "it-IT", "ja-JP", "zh-CN".

 	e. <strong>linkAddInAppSource</strong><br>
 		If you would like to show the link to Office AppSource, then set linkAddInAppSource to true.
 Otherwise, set it to false.